 Placing explosives in readiness for a blast.
-To reduce vibration some charges in individual holes are decked.
-This means that the charge in a hole is split into a number of smaller ones.
+To reduce vibration some charges are decked.
+This means they are wired and timed to be detonated sequentially rather than all at once.

 Compliance

 If an operation meets its consent conditions it is said to be in compliance.